 We classify our tours as either Local or Epic.
-Our Local tours are open to all levels of cyclist since the routes we choose can accommodate non cyclists as well as offering a challenge to stronger riders who can do the daily extra loops on offer.
+Our Local tours are open to all levels of cyclist since the routes we choose can accommodate non-cyclists as well as offering a challenge to stronger riders who can do the daily extra routes on offer.
 Epic tours, on the other hand, are more geared towards riding longer distances and taking on more challenging terrain.
 The frequent changing of hotels and the ‘expedition’ focus of these tours makes them less suited to the novice cyclist.

 The visual symbol we use to present our grading system is the espresso cup.
-Our logic is that the harder the tour the more coffee shots you will need to complete it and thus by design our easiest tours are denoted by a single cup – in reality a cappuccino cup would probably be more apt.
+Our logic is that the harder the tour the more coffee shots you will need to complete it and thus by design our easiest tours are denoted by a single cup – in reality, a cappuccino cup would probably be more apt.
 Where a tour is deemed to suit participants from 2 levels – if it sits somewhere in the middle – we use a half cup grade.
-For example our Provence tour is classified as 1 ½ cups, somewhere between a Cappuccino and a Due espressi!
+For example, our Provence tour is classified as 1 ½ cups, somewhere between a Cappuccino and a Due espresso!